dotkernel/dotkernel/tutorials/Creating a Contact Us page/03 - Planning the contact form implementation.md

 ## Plan ahead

 Before the actual implementation, you should establish the requirements and make a plan on how to implement it.
-In order to cover as much we can regarding DotKernel and Zend Framework packages, we will complicate things a bit.
+In order to cover as much as we can regarding DotKernel and Zend Framework packages, we will complicate things a bit.

 We took the following decisions
 * save the user message in the backend - this way we will cover the [dot-mapper](https://github.com/dotkernel/dot-mapper) package